- Boat registration

 - developed, maintained and kept up to date to reflect operational risks

-- accessible to the ship's crew and the ship's crew is trained and familiar with the SMS, in particular the operational and emergency.
+- accessible to the ship's crew and the ship's crew is trained and familiar with the SMS, in particular the operational and emergency procedures.

 NSCV Part E requires that every commercial vessel keep a log book as a complementary record of the daily operations of the ship to demonstrate compliance with legislative requirements.